MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/apply-sensitivity-label-automatically.md

     - PowerPoint
     - Outlook

-## Recommend that the user apply a sensitivity label
+### Recommend that the user applies a sensitivity label

 If you prefer, you can recommend to your users that they apply the label.
 With this option, your users can accept the classification and any associated protection, or dismiss the recommendation if the label isn't suitable for their content.